klahnakoski/Block-Scoped-Exception-Handlers/README.md

                 # do error prone stuff
             # post-processing

-Larger code blocks do a better job of portraying he visual impact of the reduced indentation.
+Larger code blocks do a better job of portraying the visual impact of the reduced indentation.
 I would admit that some readability is lost because the error handling code precedes the happy path, but I believe the eye will overlook this with little practice.

 Compound `except` statements are allowed.
 They apply as if they were used in a `try` statement; matched in the order declared: